Phil's World Pub Guides - Cheshire, UK

 Last visited July 2004.

-Patten Arms Hotel There is a nice wood-panelled lounge bar in the hotel.
-After some years of looking a little threadbare in places it has been nicely refurbished.
+Patten Arms Hotel There is a nice wood-panelled lounge bar with some good leaded glass panels in this hotel.
+After some years of looking a little threadbare in places it was beautifully tidied up by 2010 and has been well cared for since then.
 No real ale.

 Parker Street / Museum Street